The equivariant cohomology of complexity one spaces: Equivariant cohomology

-where the sum on the right-hand side is taken over the connected components $F$ of the fixed point set $M^T$, $\alpha|_F$ is the restriction of $\alpha$ to $F$, and $e_T(\nu(F\subseteq M))$ is the equivariant Euler class of the normal bundle of $F$; the map $\pi$ is the equivariant pushforward $M \to \pt$, and $\pi^F: F\to\pt$ is the pushforward of $F$ to a point. \end{Theorem}
+where the sum on the right-hand side is taken over the connected components $F$ of the fixed point set $M^T$, $\alpha|_F$ is the restriction of $\alpha$ to $F$, and $e_T(\nu(F\subseteq M))$ is the equivariant Euler class of the normal bundle of $F$. \end{Theorem}